Query-Efficient Agentic Graph Extraction Attacks on GraphRAG Systems: Related Works

-As RAG systems increasingly incorporate structured intermediates, privacy analysis has also extended to GraphRAG. \citet{liu2025exposing} find a trade-off: GraphRAG may reduce verbatim leakage but can be more vulnerable to structured entity–relation extraction.
-However, existing attacks largely optimize leakage success rather than query-efficient reconstruction, and none study extracting the latent graph under a fixed query budget—central to our setting.
-A broader review (privacy-aware and defensive RAG) is in Appendices~\ref{data_extraction_appendix} and~\ref{privacy_appendix}.
+As RAG systems increasingly incorporate structured intermediates, privacy analysis has also extended to GraphRAG.
+Graph-augmented LLM frameworks already suggest that gains come not only from retrieving isolated text units but also from explicitly reasoning over graph structure itself~\cite{jin2024graph}, which makes the security implications of graph-centered retrieval increasingly important. \citet{liu2025exposing} identifies a trade-off: GraphRAG may reduce verbatim leakage but can be more vulnerable to structured entity--relation extraction.
+More recent work further shows that closed-box, multi-turn subgraph reconstruction is feasible under realistic safeguards~\cite{song2026subgraph}, while GraphRAG-specific defenses have begun to emerge for protecting proprietary knowledge graphs against private-use theft~\cite{wang2026making}.
+However, existing work still provides a limited understanding of query-efficient, automatic recovery of the broader latent graph under a fixed attack budget, which is the setting we study here.
+A broader review is in Appendices~\ref{data_extraction_appendix} and~\ref{privacy_appendix}.